marcusgia2505/classsExGameInstructions/docs/Elements.rst

 .. image:: _static/elements/startbutton2.png
     :width: 70%

 After pressing the start button, the stage is started, the button disappears and a counter is shown which counts the number of participants in that stage.
 In the example it means that there are no red participants (0/0) and one green participant who finished the stage (1/1).
-Counting be done over all, by role, group or treatment.
+Counting can done over all, by role, group or treatment.

 The start button can be configured according to the own needs.